humdrum-tools/humdrum-documentation/tool/key/index.md

 ` **semits` format input, best results are achieved when the input has a *time-base* format.
 (See the **timebase (4)** command.)

-The **key** command is poor at distinguishing less common enharmonic keys.
+The <span class="tool">key</span> command is poor at distinguishing less common enharmonic keys.
 For example, it is unable to distinguish the following enharmonic spellings for tonic pitches: C-flat, B-sharp, E-sharp, F-flat.
+Also,
-Also, **key** is unable to distinguish enharmonic spellings involving double- or triple- sharps or flats.
+<span class="tool">key</span> is unable to distinguish enharmonic spellings involving double-
+or triple- sharps or flats.
 That is, G double-sharp major is identified as A major.
 KEY is able to distinguish the more common enharmonic spellings (such as E-flat versus D-sharp).